 p3oplearestrange-deactivated201 said: You should cover a marina and the diamonds song, like Obsessions!
 And you should do viva la vida at tramlines!

 Ha - maybe I will!
 Not a bad idea at all.
 It’s a bit ‘Glee’ though.
 Someone told me that.
 Not sure if I want to be ‘Glee’.
 But it’s definitely a good idea, and perhaps quite fitting for my slot.
 Hope to see you at the Cathedral!

-g2studios asked: What music do you want played at your funeral and what constitutes the perfect breakfast?
+g2studios said: What music do you want played at your funeral and what constitutes the perfect breakfast?

 For my funeral, hmm, not sure.
 Something that makes a good soundtrack to everyone drinking lots of whisky, which is my main funeral request.
 Perhaps the greatest hits of Oxo Foxo although that’s a little egocentric.
 I’d quite like my friends who make music to sit around late in to the night and sing songs that remind them of me, if they wanted to.
 Although that seems a bit egocentric too.
 Mind you, part of me thinks that if you can’t be egocentric at your own funeral, when can you be?… Failing all that, ‘Electric Dreams’ by Phil Oakley.
 Or the theme from Back To The Future.

 As for breakfasts, I’m pretty partial to fried mushrooms on wholegrain toast with a smattering of brown sauce, and about six cups of proper tea.

 p3oplearestrange-deactivated201 said: Have you ever done, or thought of doing, any covers of songs but using your looping in them?